HAMISH MEETS AMANDA

-Hamish watches people go by while sipping irregularly from a cup of iced espresso with oat milk that he picked up from an NBA player’s side hustle artisanal coffee cart.
+Hamish watches people pass by, sipping irregularly from a cup of iced espresso with oat milk that he picked up from an NBA player’s side hustle artisanal coffee cart.

-Her voice is soft and more timid than he imagined her, “Excuse me sir.”
+Her voice, soft and more timid than he expected, breaks the moment.
+“Excuse me, sir.”

-Hamish falls back on his arms supporting himself behind his back to create some polite distance to her and he replies, “Um, sure, how can I help?”
+Hamish leans back on his arms, bracing himself behind him to create a bit of polite distance.
+“Um, sure… how can I help?”

-Now Amanda is more direct, expeditious, determined, no-nonsense, that New York style, “Can I get past you, these are my steps,” as her head looks up to point out that small fact.
+“Can I get past you?
+These are my steps,” she says, tilting her head upward to point out that small but essential fact.

-His walk is more purposeful now, Amanda’s fleeting fly-by feels ephemeral and thinking of her, like a muse, formulates and nourishes his maturing sense of being.
+His walk becomes more purposeful now.
+Amanda’s fleeting fly-by feels ephemeral and thinking of her, like a muse, formulates and nourishes his maturing sense of self.

-Over the next weeks, Hamish intentionally passes that black townhouse countless times and he never sees Amanda again.
-On each occasion the trees became incrementally heavier with leaves that turned greener and the shade more essential as summer in the city crept up on them.
+With each visit, the trees grew incrementally heavier with leaves that turned greener and the shade more essential, as summer in the city crept up on them.

 Previous